rtanglao/rt-kits-tb-api/README.md

 # rt-kits-tb-api
 Experiments with Thunderbird and the SUMO aka Kitsune API

-## 2025-01-26 get all the SUMO KB Localizers with approved revisions
+## 2025-01-26 get all the SUMO KB Localizers with approved revisions in 2024
 ```bash
  mlr --csv --from thunderbird-localized-revisions.csv filter '($datetime =~ "^2024-") && $status == "approved"' \
 then count-distinct -f creator \